jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/mapping/mapping.md

   * Click listeners for the markers that display the address and latitude-longitude coordinates.
 * Use Leaflet and GeoJSON to...
   * Create a polygon that uses the aforementioned coordinates as corners.

+## Sample Quiz Questions

+or just closing questions to check for understanding.